influxweb/Broccoli/README.md

 # Broccoli
+*An open source, one user blogging system that easily integrates with existing pages.*
 ## Features
 * Easy integration.
 Simply plugs into any php page.
 * WYSIWYG editing using the TinyMCE rich text editor.